SANEBEN/MyBLOG3.0.1/src/main/resources/static/emojionearea-master/README.md

 Include jQuery, then EmojiOne, then EmojiOneArea scripts

 #### Can I use EmojiOneArea to just display Emoji icons in a div?
-EmojiOneArea is intended to be a text editor which supports EmojiOne.
+EmojiOneArea is intended to be a text editor which textorts EmojiOne.
 If you just want to display Emoji icons, the EmojiOne library already provides everything you need.

 #### Can I add extra buttons into EmojiOneArea, alongside the existing emoji picker icon?